 Did you know?
-In Switzerland, a whopping 180,000 tonnes of chocolate is made every year, with average consumption per capital standing at a whopping 11 kilos!
+In Switzerland, a whopping 180,000 tonnes of chocolate is made every year, with the average consumption per capita standing at a whopping 11 kilos!
 Just a little fun fact to give you a little break, and also a rather tantalising fact.

 If you plan on moving to Switzerland for more than three months, you will have to register with the Residents Registration Office.
 Get the ball rolling as soon as you arrive in Switzerland as this must be completed within 14 days.

 Switzerland has the second-highest life expectancy in the world for a reason, not least due to their impressive healthcare system.
 However, like most good things in life, it doesn’t come free – so make sure you take out basic health insurance within the first three months of moving to Switzerland from the UK.